Skip to main content

 • Use this as the background for Home.

-Rocket uploads and applies the image to the component you mention.
+Rocket reads the attachment and applies it to the component or page you mention.
 No need to rename files or dig through folders.
+Learn more about attachments.

 Success check: Rocket confirms the update and reflects it in preview.